byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 # *The Soil Rehabilitation Miracle of Bokashi*

-## *A Revival Of The Gian Connection; a journey of symbiotic healing, Soil to Soul.*
+## *A Revival Of The Gaian Connection; a journey of symbiotic healing, Soil to Soul.*

 **Humans are Symbiotic body and soil microbial gardens.
 Life is not possible without Rich Fertile Soil.**